jeastham1993/rust-on-serverless/README.md

 A fulley serverless ToDo API implemented with API Gateway, Lambda & DynamoDB.
 Demonstrates how to package multiple handlers in the same project.

+This example also demonstrates how hexagaonal architecture practices and domain driven design can be applied to an application written in Rust.

 ### Step Functions Lambda

 An order validation pipeline implemented using Step Functions & Rust.
 A look at how functional programming concepts can work with Rust & AWS Serverless technologies.